IBM/cics-ia-vs-code-extension/README.md

 Ensure that you meet the following prerequisites before you use the extension:

 - Install VSCode 1.93.0 or earlier versions
-- Install Zowe Explorer 2.18.0 or earlier versions
+- Install Zowe Explorer v3
-- Install Zowe CICS Explorer 2.3.7 or earlier versions
+- Install Zowe CICS Explorer v3
 - REST API preconfigured and running in the mainframe machine.
 Refer <https://www.ibm.com/support/pages/node/6378374> for REST API configuration for CICS IA.

 ## CICS IA Features